 - Lift and Clean: You can now pick up your golf ball.
 As an added bonus, feel free to give it a good cleaning!

 - Determine Your Relief Area: Your relief point is directly behind where the ball was embedded, no closer to the hole.
-From this point, you can measure one club-length (using the longest club in your bag, other than a putter) out to the side..
-Make sure the spot where ou'er diong the dril is in the general aera that is in the club length area and is closer to the hole.
-Drop in this zone.
+From this point, you can measure one club-length (using the longest club in your bag, other than a putter) out to the side.
+Make sure the spot you're dropping is in the general area and is not closer to the hole.

 - Drop and Play: Now, hold the ball at knee height and drop it into that one-club-length relief area.
 Once it hits the ground and comes to rest within that relief area, your ball is officially in play.